Divorce Frequently Asked Questions

 Who has to pay the debts from our marriage after the divorce?

-In an uncontested divorce, you can agree to divided your marital debts however you want to.
-In most circumstances, a court will divide them 50/50 or try to assign a party the debts in that party's name.
+In an uncontested divorce, you can agree to divide your marital debts however you want to.
+In most circumstances, a court will divide them 50/50 or try to assign a party the debts in that party’s name.

 Can I get alimony?

 Texas does not have alimony.
 In lieu of alimony, Texas has what is referred to as spousal maintenance.
 Spousal maintenance is temporary and can only be ordered up to a maximum of three years, unless the parties agree otherwise or in cases where one party is disabled.

 Can I get a divorce even if my spouse doesn’t want one?

 This is an extremely common question for any divorce attorney.
 In Texas, a divorce can be granted even if one spouse does not want a divorce.

 My spouse is cheating on me so I win in the divorce, right?

 Over the years adultery has become more common in divorce cases.
 Adultery may result in one spouse getting a higher percentage of the community assets and can affect conservatorship or possession in some instances but courts have started turning away from awarding a spouse an extremely disproportionate share of the community estate on the basis of adultery alone.

 Can my spouse and I use the same attorney for our divorce?